dangreen07/Music-Streaming/README.md

 - User login
 - Session invalidation (logout)
 - User session management
+- Output the chunks of the audio file
+- Get the current song info

 ## Current Features on the frontend
 - Login
 - Sign up
 - Logout
+- Play the audio as a stream
 - Session checking (using cookies)

 ## Future Features
 - Use an s3 bucket to store the music files
-- Stream the music files
 - Add a search feature
 - Add a playlist feature
 - Add a favorites feature